OmerMosko/hailo-rpi5-puppy/community_projects/TAILO/README.md

 - **Low Cost of Ownership:** Enjoy the benefits of TAILO without any monthly subscription fees.
 - **Connectivity:** Always operational, independent of internet connectivity.
 - **Privacy First:** Operates in a closed circle with no data transmitted to the cloud, ensuring your privacy.
-- **Customizable:** Allows users to define actionable events with free text, tailoring the experience to your needs.
+- **Customizable:** TAILO is built for Makers.
+It allows users to define actionable events with free text, tailoring the experience to your needs.

 ---